 basis.
 They administer community-based dental health programs and provide dental health

 Oral radiologist.
-Oral radiologists produce and interpret images using radiant energy for the diagnosis
+Oral radiologists produce and interpret images.
+They use radiant energy for the diagnosis

 and management of diseases of the oral and maxillofacial area.

 Orthodontist.
-Orthodontists are specially trained dentists who specialize in the development, prevention,
+Orthodontists are specially trained dentists.
+They specialize in the development,

-and correction of irregularities of the teeth, bite, and jaws.
-Orthodontists also
+prevention, and correction of irregularities of the teeth, bite, and jaws.
+Orthodontists

 Periodontist.
 Periodontists are responsible for the care and prevention of gum-related diseases,